The right C# online tests to screen .NET and C# developers

 - Junior C# Developer

 - Senior C# Developer

 - C# Programmer

 - ASP.NET Developer

-How our .NET and C# online tests work
+How a .NET and C# online test works

-Our .NET and C# tests use coding tests powered by the RealLifeTesting™ methodology.
+Our .NET and C# test online use coding tests powered by the RealLifeTesting™ methodology.
 In these tests, the candidate is asked to build or add new features to an application using the languages and components of the .NET framework.
-Instead of having separate C# online tests and ASP.NET online tests, our test let developers use frameworks and libraries to show off their coding skills, business logic, problem-solving skills, and ability to meet deadlines.
+Instead of having a separate C# online test and ASP.NET online test, our test lets developers use frameworks and libraries to show off their coding skills, business logic, problem-solving skills, and ability to meet deadlines.

 - Real software development instead of academic problems

 - Full-stack testing means candidates can use the libraries and tolls of the .NET framework